What is Website Security? Importance of Protecting Your Site [2025]

 3. Legal Fees, and

-4. Possibly User Compensation.
+4. Possibly, User Compensation.

 • Mitigating Legal and Compliance Risks

 Data protection and privacy laws exist in many jurisdictions, such as the GDPR in the EU.
-Legal responsibilities, fines, and penalties may occur for failing to place sufficient security measures and secure user data.
+Legal responsibilities, fines, and penalties may occur for failing to implement sufficient security measures and secure user data.
 Website Security helps to reduce these dangers & guarantees compliance with pertinent rules and regulations.

 • Preventing Disruption of Services